 Managing diabetes during exercise will require some extra care and planning to ensure good control can be maintained.

-Being diagnosed with Type 1 diabetes helped me realize that I need to work hard to get something done.
+Being diagnosed with Type 1 diabetes helped me realise that I need to work hard to get something done.
 I continued sport and am still a member of the Dutch National Women Karate team.
-With much searching I found a balance between diabetes and the rest of my life (sports, work, etc.).
+With much searching I found a balance between diabetes and the rest of my life (sports, work, etc.).- LYDIA

 KEEPING BLOOD GLUCOSE LEVELS UNDER CONTROL